Skip to main content

 To use both the OpenEBS add-on and the MinIO add-on, the KOTS add-on must use KOTS v1.89 or later.

 KOTS v1.88 and earlier requires distributed storage, which is not provided by OpenEBS Local PV.
-To support multi-node clusters, Kubernetes installers that use a KOTS version earlier than v1.88 in the KOTS add-on must use the Rook add-on for distributed storage.
+To support multi-node clusters, kURL installers that use a KOTS version earlier than v1.88 in the KOTS add-on must use the Rook add-on for distributed storage.
 See Rook Ceph below.

 Example

-The following is an example specification that uses both the OpenEBS add-on version 3.3.x and MinIO add-on version 2022-09-07T22-25-02Z:
+The following is an example installer that uses both the OpenEBS add-on version 3.3.x and MinIO add-on version 2022-09-07T22-25-02Z:

 apiVersion: "cluster.kurl.sh/v1beta1"